Weiss: Medicare Takes a Blow Under GOP’s Major Tax Plan Fix

 Rare diseases are just that -- rare, meaning if a person has one, it is easy for them to feel alone with no support.
 Who wants to be alone?
 Help support those with rare diseases -- and their families -- by donating HERE.

-According to the foundation, 7,000 rare diseases exist and 30 million Americans have them.
+According to the foundation, more than 7,000 rare diseases exist and over 30 million Americans have them.

 The Rare Disease United Foundation makes a difference by:

 For kids, being in hospitals for any length of time is difficult -- and being there for an extended period of time and missing birthday parties is one of toughest parts.

 The Confetti Foundation brings the birthday parties to kids in the hospital.
 Make a donation HERE.

 How important is it?
 As of November 2018, 5,452 parties have been thrown at over 215 hospitals.

 The Confetti Foundation makes a difference by: